What Makes A “Good” Host Family for an International Student?

 No host family is perfect, and there are bound to be bumps in the journey.
 But these are the qualities we strive to find and help cultivate in our network of host families.

 We are so thankful for all our host families and the wonderful job they do, and we are always looking to add to our network of qualified and available families.
-If you or someone you know is interested, contact us today to find out more information or apply online here!
+If you or someone you know is interested, contact us today to find out more information or apply as a host family online here!